hrbust-edaa/dsp_2015_spring/README.md

 # dsp_2015_spring

-#
-#
-#In this Repo, we will implement the alorithm in different ways
+//In this Repo, we will implement the alorithm in different ways
-#as many as we can
+//as many as we can